Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Electron-Hole Many-Particle Rashba Hamiltonian due to Self-Consistent Fields in an Inhomogeneous Dielectric Environment

 On the other hand, if substrate and superstrate differ in their respective dielectric constants \mbox{$\epsilon_1\neq\epsilon_2$}, the local electric field is nonzero:

 This is the situation depicted in Fig.~\ref{fig:structure}.

 In Fig.~\ref{fig:LocalFieldMoS2}, we depict the local electric field in Eq.~\eqref{eq:ElectricFieldLocalExplicit} for an example MoSe$_2$ monolayer on a SiO$_2$ and sapphire substrate for different substrate distances.
 Here, the local electric field is well-localized in momentum space and reaches values larger than 1\,V\,nm$^{-1}$ at $\mathbf q=\mathbf 0$ on a sapphire substrate.
 At first glance, the calculated fields are in the range of V\,nm$^{-1}$ and appear to be rather strong.
-However, the strength of the local electric field cannot be directly compared to the total field acting in the sample, since it acts under a momentum sum in Eq.~\eqref{eq:RashbaHamiltonianManyBody}, so that the overall impact of the local electric field is provided by the momentum integral of the curves in Fig.~\ref{fig:LocalFieldMoS2} times the semiconductor area $\mathcal A$.
-Moreover, a distance $h$ between the atomically thin semiconductor and the substrate, which always occurs to some degree in TMDC samples on substrates on the order of \mbox{$h=0.3\,$nm--$0.5\,$nm} \cite{florian2018dielectric,druppel2017diversity}, affects the localization.
-The larger the distance $h$, the stronger the electric field is localized around zero momentum resulting in a decreased overall impact of the local electric field on the electrons and holes.
+However, the strength of the local electric field cannot be directly compared to the total field acting in the sample, since it is weighted within the momentum sum in Eq.~\eqref{eq:RashbaHamiltonianManyBody}, so that the overall impact of the local electric field is provided by the momentum integral of the curves in Fig.~\ref{fig:LocalFieldMoS2} times the semiconductor area $\mathcal A$.
+Typical weighted internal fields are discussed versus applied external fields in Sec.~\ref{sec:Excitonic Rashba Hamiltonian}.
+Moreover, a distance $l$ between the atomically thin semiconductor and the substrate, which always occurs to some degree in van~der~Waals-bound TMDC samples on substrates on the order of \mbox{$l=0.3$\,nm} \cite{florian2018dielectric,druppel2017diversity}, affects the localization.
+The larger the distance $l$, the stronger the electric field is localized around zero momentum resulting in a decreased overall impact of the local electric field on the electrons and holes.
 Due to the relatively strong localization around small in-plane momenta $\mathbf q$, intervalley scattering occurring due to the derived Rashba interaction, cf.~Eq.~\eqref{eq:RashbaHamiltonianManyBody}, at large valley momenta \mbox{$|\mathbf q|= K = \frac{4\pi}{3a_0} = 12.6\,$nm$^{-1}$} ($K$ valley-momentum transfer with lattice constant $a_0$ \cite{kormanyos2015k}) is strongly suppressed.